raistlinJ/ctfd-superplumber/README.md

 # Warp Pipe CTF Theme

+## Quick Install

+1. Download the latest `super-plumberman-theme.zip` release asset.
+2. Unzip the contents directly into `CTFd/themes/super-plumberman` (create the folder if it does not exist).
+3. Restart CTFd if necessary, then pick **Super Plumberman** under **Admin → Config → Theme** and hard-refresh your browser.

 Warp Pipe is a Superplumber-inspired reskin of the official CTFd core theme.
 It keeps the Bootstrap 5 + Alpine.js foundation but swaps in chunky pixel fonts, glowing gradients, floating coins, and parallax scenery so your scoreboard feels like it lives inside World 1-1.
 All art assets here are original vectors created specifically for this project.

 ## Feature Highlights